hy-zhang/ShyFramework/README.md

 Or you can remove "-proc:only" if you want to have subsequent compilation for generated code.

+__Note__ that you shouldn't put that java file under a default(unnamed) package.
+The file is expected to have a certain package name so that the generated classes can easily import the object algebra interface.

 ## Change log

 - /Shy/src/com/zewei/annotation/processor/AlgebraProcessor.java: When specifying file paths, "/" works in Eclipse but fails in command line compilation with a FilerException.
 Now "." is used instead.